The-Trauma-Team/spec-1/README.md

 **Overview**: pnpm is a package manager for JavaScript that stands out for its speed and space efficiency.

 **Built in**: Node.js, TypeScript, Rust

+**Responsibility**: pnpm manages the installation and linking of dependencies in a highly efficient manner, reducing duplication and improving installation speeds.

 #### KEY FEATURES